iismail1997/java-design-patterns/throttling/README.md

 [Microsoft documentation](https://docs.microsoft.com/en-us/azure/architecture/patterns/throttling) says

-> Control the consumption of resources used by an instance of an application, an individual tenant,
+> Control the consumption of com.iluwatar.serviceadapter.soapdemo.resources used by an instance of an application, an individual tenant,
 > or an entire service.
 This can allow the system to continue to function and meet service level
-> agreements, even when an increase in demand places an extreme load on resources.
+> agreements, even when an increase in demand places an extreme load on com.iluwatar.serviceadapter.soapdemo.resources.

 **Programmatic Example**